-- the PostgreSQL version at tables group creation time is compatible with the current version. - each application sequence or table of the group always exists, - each table of the group has its log table, its log function and its triggers, - > the log tables structure always reflects the related application tables structure, - > no table has been altered as UNLOGGED or WITH OIDS table, - ➤ for ROLLBACKABLE tables groups, application tables have their primary key.
+- the PostgreSQL version at tables group creation time is compatible with the current version, - > each application sequence or table of the group always exists, - each table of the group has its log table, its log function and its triggers,

+- ➤ the log tables structure always reflects the related application tables structure, and contains all required technical columns, - ▶ for ROLLBACKABLE tables groups, no table has been altered as UNLOGGED or WITH OIDS. - ➤ for ROLLBACKABLE tables groups, application tables have their primary key and their structure has not changed.